-This article is giving a feedback of my next experiences.
+This article is giving feedback on my next experiences.

-At that time, I decided to give a try to KeystoneJS and build up my own solution.
+At that time, I decided to give it a try KeystoneJS and build up my own solution.

 I have started with Keystone.

-I could not enter in KeystoneJS.The reason is I had to adapt my previous blog data (tags and categories) into the new structure.
-The immediate impact I had to learn the glory details of the framework to see how adding a field to a structure, a picture etc.
+I could not enter KeystoneJS.The reason is I had to adapt my previous blog data (tags and categories) into the new structure.
+The immediate impact I had to learn the gory details of the framework to see how adding a field to a structure, a picture, etc.

-I had the feeling to learn a totally new framework where my Mongoose knowledge wasn8217;t helping me.
+I had the feeling to learn a totally new framework where my Mongoose knowledge wasn’t helping me.

 Don’t get me wrong, it’s a good framework however my skills were not enough good to quickly adopt the technology.